Birth Injury and Maternity Compensation Claims

 How do I know if I can claim for a birth injury?

-If you or your baby have suffered an injury that’s a result of medical negligence, you may be able to claim compensation.
+If you or your baby has suffered an injury that’s a result of medical negligence, you may be able to claim compensation.
 If you or your baby has been injured due to avoidable mistakes by health professionals during or after birth, you should get in touch with our specialist lawyers as soon as possible.

-Our birth injury solicitors have helped families claim for a wide range of birth and maternal injuries including:
+Our birth injury solicitors have helped families claim for a wide range of birth and maternal injuries, including:

 • Stillbirth and neonatal death